dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

 Denning, Peter.
 (2016).
 Software quality.
 Communications of ACM 59 (9) (September): 23–25.

 Forsythe, George E. (1966).
-A University’s Educational Program in Computer Science.
+A University's Educational Program in Computer Science.
 Technical Report No. CS39, May 18, 1966.
 Stanford University: Computer Science Department, School of Humanities and Sciences.

 Grudin, Jonathan.
 (1990).
 The computer reaches out: The historical continuity of interface design.
-In CHI ’90: Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 261–268.
+In CHI '90: Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 261–268.
 ACM.

 Landwehr, Carl, et al. 2017.
 Software Systems Engineering Programmes: A Capability Approach.
 Journal of Systems and Software 125: 354–364.